phalpern/WG21-halpern/n4034_destructive_move.md

 The `destructive_move` function template can be useful not only for non-overlapping operations such as vector reallocations, but also for overlapping array operations such as inserting and erasing elements.
-However, the `destructive_move_array` is not suited to those overlapping moves.
+However, `destructive_move_array` is not suited to those overlapping moves.
 There is an opportunity to add one or two additional function templates for this purpose.
-Additionally, there may be use case for a variant of `destructive_move_array` that would work on arbitrary iterator ranges rather than specifically on arrays.
+Additionally, there may be use cases for a variant of `destructive_move_array` that would work on arbitrary iterator ranges rather than specifically on arrays.